solaszn/solaszn.github.io/README.md

 - 👋 Hi!
-I’m Sola.
+I'm Feyisola ("Sola" is fine)
-- 👀 I’m interested in product design, automation and machine learning especially deep learning and ensemble algorithms
+- 👀 I design and develop digital experiences
-- 🌱 I’m currently learning how to build cross platform software with Flutter and Kotlin MultiPlatform
+- 🌱 I'm interested in building design systems for great products
-- 💞️ I’m looking to collaborate on consumer-focused machine learning or digital product design projects
+- 💞️ Sounds exciting?
+Reach out and let's create magic together
-- 📫 How to reach me: hello@solaolawuyi.com
+- 📫 Reach me on: olawuyisola20[at]gmail.com or solaszn.github.io

 <!---
 solaszn/solaszn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.